cyduoot/SketchyScene-Captioning-dataset/README.md

 ## Dataset

-Our dataset consist of two parts:
+Our dataset consists of two parts:

 - SketchyScene sentence-level caption
   * View in sentence.json
 - SketchyScene paragraph-level caption
   * View in paragraph.json

-Our origin image are obtained from the respository [SketchyScene](https://github.com/SketchyScene/SketchyScene)
+Our original image are obtained from the respository [SketchyScene](https://github.com/SketchyScene/SketchyScene)

 ## Reference